-This post is Part Three of our trip to Walt Disney World in Florida in October 2017.
+This post, all about our visit to Celebration and our second day of adventures at The Magic Kingdom, is Part Three in a travel diaries series about our trip to Walt Disney World in Florida in October 2017.
 You can read Part One, all about where we stayed and our first ever visit to The Magic Kingdom, here.
 Part Two, covering the fun we had at Pirate Island Adventure Golf in Kissimmee plus what we got up to at Epcot, is here.

 After a late night last night following the IllumiNations fireworks at Epcot, this morning definitely needed to be a lazy one so we headed down to the pool at the Balmoral Resort Clubhouse as per the request of the girls.
 They absolutely loved it there and we spent a good few hours playing on the waterslides, practising swimming in the pool and drying off in the warm sunshine before heading back to our villa for lunch.
 We pretty much had the whole pool to ourselves again which was just such a treat and having both the resort pool and the private pool at our villa to choose from on a daily basis felt like a real luxury.

 In the afternoon we had a little trip out to Celebration, about 45 minutes away from our villa, and somewhere I’d been desperate to explore ever since we booked our holiday.
 Celebration was built by Disney but it feels a million miles away from Walt Disney World itself.
 Essentially, it’s a picture-perfect example of small-town America, often described as the ‘American Dream’ town with it’s little ‘villages’ of stunning houses clustered around a tiny shopping area and a beautiful lake.
 I completely fell in love with it in all it’s idyllic glory and could have spent hours there wandering around the streets.